bbulpett/LR5/ch01/README.md

 `~/projects/hello$ rails server`

-~tested for reconciliation with changes made to book text~
+<sup>tested for reconciliation with changes made to book text</sup>